 Deepak Shenoy: That’ll be a a little, you know, too much.
 OK.
-I think that’s this is interesting from a perspective of a selection of a Smallcase.
+I think this is interesting from a perspective of a selection of a Smallcase.
 I think Smallcase selection is is one part and it’s a useful part to solve.
-But the next part of it, which is always like the performance part.
-So I think a lot of times and we’ve we’ve talked about I think we’ve had agreements and disagreements on this in the in the past.
+But the next part of it is always like the performance part.
+So I think a lot of times and we’ve talked about we’ve had agreements and disagreements on this in the past.
 But the interesting thing is the performance itself of a person’s Smallcase can be different from the marketplace, similar to the investor in a mutual fund, can get a different return from the mutual fund itself simply because of when he invests, how much money he puts in in different times.
 You put in 10 rupees, it becomes 20 but after he puts 100 rupees at the second time that hundred and twenty grows only to 130 or 140.
 So the return depends on how much money he puts in when and all that.
-But also with regard to the timing of the investment in the Smallcase, by nature, Smallcase has to give you a price so it uses today if you’re investing it, lose of it based on the calculation of the previous displaces.
-But I think you have some thought processes which are coming up that you will say, why don’t you tell me the returns?
+But also about the timing of the investment in the Smallcase, by nature, Smallcase has to give you a price so it uses today if you’re investing it, lose of it based on the calculation of the previous displaces.
+But I think you have some thought processes coming up that you will say, why don’t you tell me the returns?
 If I had not invested on the yesterday’s price, if I had invested on today’s price instead, if because actually, I don’t know.
 I mean, I can’t get yesterday’s prices.
-And in a bull market like now, unfortunately or fortunately, maybe for the universe, prices run away and as more popular and popular stocks for, for instance, the traditional thing is if a stock is mentioned, then on a certain TV channel, that stock, by the time you are able to even get to the market, is up five percent.
+And in a bull market like now, unfortunately or fortunately, maybe for the universe, prices run away and as more popular and popular stocks for, for instance, the traditional thing is if a stock is mentioned, then on a certain TV channel, that stock, by the time you can even get to the market, is up five per cent.
 Similarly, if a stock is, you know, very popular, Smallcase, the chances are [similar].
 So how do you handle these performance differences between customers, actual returns versus the model portfolio returns?
 And how do you or how do you envisage this going forward

 Anugrah Shrivastava: So that’s the textbook issue.
-There is always going to be some cost associated with replicating a strategy right now in case like in Smallcase is like from our perspective, like the way the whole system or solution has been built is very, very personalised.
+There will always be some cost associated with replicating a strategy right now in case like in Smallcase is like from our perspective, like the way the whole system or solution has been built is very, very personalised.
 Right.
-When you are investing into a Smallcase, we are creating a custom index for you.
+When you invest into a Smallcase, we create a custom index for you.
 Right.
 You are picking your advisor, right.
-At no point in time the system is going and telling that this is the Smallcase that you have to invest in.
-This is the best advisor who’s offering the best performance or anything like that.
+At no point in time the system is going and telling that this is the Smallcase you have to invest in.
+This is the best advisor offering the best performance or anything like that.
 Right.
-So because the system has been built to give that personalised solution to the investor, like the costs are also very personal.
+So because the system has been built to give that personalised solution to the investor, the costs are also very personal.
 Right.
 Because you are replicating the strategy of your choice at the time you are.
-And you think probably this is like there are some people who let’s say if you are issuing a rebalance on a Tuesday night, some people might be doing it on, let’s say, on Wed Morning and some might be doing it on Thursday evening.
+And you think probably this is like some people let’s say if you are issuing a rebalance on a Tuesday night, some people might be doing it on, let’s say, on Wed Morning and some might be doing it on Thursday evening.
 Some people might be doing it on Monday evening.
 So.
 Right.
 So it is all a reflection of what essentially you are doing.
 And there is no standard suggestion that we give that, OK, you have to execute the next day.
 You have to, because there is like we have to give it to the users also that like everyone is not free at nine 30 in the morning

 Anugrah Shrivastava: Or 3:30 when the market is closing and they will execute when then essentially they get their time right now because of this, there would be certain differences from the model portfolio, which if it works for the users, they would continue this, continue taking the services of that particular research and user advisor.
-And if it doesn’t, obviously they will think that, OK, this is not something which is working for us, but at the end of it, it is still far, far, far better compared to going the old way of taking an advice from a PDF or in an Excel and not even being able to execute, at least in this case.
-They are able to take advice from a licensed professional.
+And if it doesn’t, obviously they will think that, OK, this is not something which is working for us.
+However, at the end of it, it is still far, far, far better than going the old way of taking an advice from a PDF or in an Excel and not even being able to execute, at least in this case.
+They can take advice from a licensed professional.
 Right.
-And execute in an easy and understandable manner.
+And execute easily and understandably.
 So we have come 99.
-There’s still that one one percent remaining, which probably at some point in time, now.
-The question is that how do we ensure that we come up with more tools so that they are able to understand what could be the cost if they’re executing at different points in time and if at all, there is a way of bringing this cost down.
+There’s still that one per cent remaining, which probably at some point in time, now.
+The question is how do we ensure that we come up with more tools so that they can understand what could be the cost if they’re executing at different points in time and if there is a way of bringing this cost down.
 Right.
 But at least today, the investors are far better place compared to what they were when the Smallcase was not there

 Anugrah Shrivastava: Yeah, Not just education, I think we as a platform also would have to evolve so that we can also start showing these things to the users.